jlad26/hooked-editable-content/readme.txt

 = Example uses =

-* Add a slider to your site just below the main navigation menu and have different images in the slider on some pages.
-Or maybe have some pages without a slider at all.
+* Add a slider or image gallery to your site just below the main navigation menu and have the images varying on different pages.
+Or maybe have some pages without any images at all.
 * Add text in the site footer on some pages, but not on all pages.
 Or maybe different text on different pages.
+* Add an additional editor to all pages / posts that allows authors / editors to add in a banner notice to any given page / post if they wish.

 You can also see some live [explanatory examples](http://www.sneezingtrees.com/plugins/hooked-editable-content/examples/).